Boise State Broncos football: Fresno State

 BSU has had a rivalry with Fresno State University since joining the WAC.
-The series is 17–9 all time in favor of Boise State.
+The series is 17–10 all time in favor of Boise State.
 In 2001, the series became a WAC match-up, christened with Boise State's upset over No. 8 Fresno State 35–30.
 In 2005, the series became the Battle for the Milk Can, and No. 20 Fresno State ended Boise State's 31-game winning streak against WAC opponents with their 27–7 victory.
 After being played as a non-conference game in 2011, the series continued as a conference game in 2012.
 The winner of the game receives the Milk Can.
 Although Fresno State has five all-time wins over Boise State, only two wins have come since they have played each other every year since 2001.
 In the 2014 season, Boise State played Fresno State twice, winning both times, the second one coming in the Mountain West Championship, which Boise State won for the first time.
 Fresno State was looking to repeat as champions.
 They met twice in 2017 in back-to-back weeks as they ended the regular season with a game in Fresno, which Fresno won, before meeting the next week in the Mountain West Championship in Boise, which Boise won.
 In 2018, Boise State upset No. 16 Fresno State 24–17 to end Fresno's seven game winning streak.
 Three weeks later, the Bulldogs avenged their regular season loss by defeating Boise State 19–16 in overtime in a snow covered Mountain West Championship Game.

-The rivalry is no longer an annual affair following the expansion of the MW to 12 football members in 2013.
+The rivalry was no longer an annual affair following the expansion of the MW to 12 football members in 2013.
 At that time, Boise State and Fresno State were placed in separate football divisions (respectively, Mountain and West).
-As part of the new scheduling arrangement, all cross-divisional games rotate in a four-year cycle, with two years of play followed by two years off.
+As part of the new scheduling arrangement, all cross-divisional games rotated in a four-year cycle, with two years of play followed by two years off.
 This in turn means that the game was not played in 2015 or 2016.

+Following both teams' move to the newly reborn Pac-12 Conference, Boise State and Fresno State regularly play each other yearly once again.